 Introduction: A Word from the Graveyard Whistler

 Hi, Y’all!
 Graveyard Whistler here again . . .
-You may have forgotten about me now, been super busy putting the finishing touches on my dissertation to complete my PhD.
+Hope you haven't forgotten about me . . . been super busy putting the finishing touches on my dissertation to complete my PhD.
 I see the light at the end of the tunnel now, it’s been a long slog, but I’ll soon be "Dr. Belmonte Segwic."
 And luck of all luck, I have a professorship gig lined up at the University of South Shore, as soon as I complete my degree.

 A COVID-19 Debacle

 Yes, my present university at South Falls was affected somewhat by this crap scourge, but luckily only the administration suffered, a situation which will result in a leaner university that had become top-heavy-bloated beyond reason like most colleges and universities in this land that have become money pits for political charlatans.

 No, the superfluous staff did not die off physically, but when the school shut down for ten weeks, it dawned on the board and department heads that they could run things on a shoe string and run things much better without running things into the ground as the former bunch of fat-cat admin-hall-dwellers had done.

 That, of course, is a really big story on which I’m not interested in elaborating right now—maybe sometime in future it might make a useful book, as a primer for all schools that want to become more streamlined and offers a better learning experience to their main reason for existing—their students.

 A similar situation happened at the school where I will being teaching in a few months, the U of South Shore.
 Both schools are part of a large conglomeration of colleges and universities that coordinate their programs in many ways.
 So usually what happens at one school happens at another.
 Just one last bit: When I interviewed for the position at South Shore, they had three department heads in my department.
 They have now narrowed it down to one, and holy of all holies, it was the one with whom I had the best rapport!